rolandholik/Quixote/Documentation/tsem.rst

 and must be mounted in order for orchestrators to create and manage security modeling domains.

-The following files, grouped below by generic functionality, are presented in the filesystem:
+The following files grouped below by generic functionality, are presented in the filesystem:

 	control